 Mission of Environmental Microbiology and One Health Lab (EMOHL)

-I am particularly interested in the impact of climate change, inlcuding extreme weathr events, on the transmission, fate and virulence of enteric infectious agents and cyanobacteria (cyanotoxins).
+I am particularly interested in the impact of climate change, inlcuding extreme weathr events, on the transmission, fate and virulence of enteric infectious agents, anbiotic resistance development, and cyanobacteria (cyanotoxins).
 My lab also work on emerging health risks due to exposure to environmental contamination (e.g. zoonotic agents, cyanotoxins) via varous exposure routes with ecological and epidemiological approaches.
 For interventions, we develop environmentally friendly and sustainable strategies using beneficial microbes and non-chemical based methods.The knowledge and research outcome from my lab is applied to identify health hazards and influencing factors.
 Our tranlational research provides more effective ways of management to mitigate public health risks and can be helpful for policy making.